swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

   Passing any value other than `text` or `json` is an error.

-  Each entry carries the invariant fields (`package`, `product`, `type`, `message`, `usedBy`) at the top level and nests the deprecation-kind discriminator plus any kind-specific fields under a `payload` object.
-This keeps the invariant surface flat while grouping the variant-specific fields together — parsers can dispatch on `payload.kind` and consume the sibling fields without probing the outer object.
+  Each entry carries the invariant fields (`package`, `product`, `type`, `message`, `usedBy`) at the top level and nests the replacement discriminator plus any replacement-specific fields under an optional `replacement` object.
+This keeps the invariant surface flat while grouping the replacement fields together — parsers can dispatch on `replacement.kind` and consume the sibling fields without probing the outer object.
+When the deprecation carries no replacement, the `replacement` key is omitted.

   Object keys in the output are emitted in **alphabetical order** at every nesting level (matching `JSONSerialization.WritingOptions.sortedKeys` / `JSONEncoder.OutputFormatting.sortedKeys`).
 This makes the output byte-stable across runs, so it is safe to diff, hash, or check into version control.